hycis/TensorGraph/README.md

                 input_merge_mode=Sum(),
                 layers=[Linear(y2_dim, y1_dim), RELU()])
 ```
-Then define the `EndNode`. `EndNode` is important because the graph will base on
+Then define the `EndNode`. `EndNode` is used to back-trace the graph to perform
-the `EndNode` to back-trace the graph to perform node mergings.
+node mergings.
 ```python
 e1 = EndNode(prev=[h3])
 e2 = EndNode(prev=[h2])